musicq/Bleach/README.md

 yarn install
 ```

-Besides necessary dependencies, you also need to install [MongoDB](https://www.mongodb.com/), Beacuse server needs a database to store data.
+Besides necessary dependencies, you also need to install [MongoDB](https://www.mongodb.com/) and start it, Because server needs a database to store data.

 ## Run